phonegap/blog/_posts/blog/2017-03-13-phonegap-2017-roadmap.md

 - Open Source
 ---

 Since 2017 has kicked off, we wanted to take a moment to share what we have planned for you!
 We think this year is especially exciting because PhoneGap will be taking majors steps toward our mission while remaining true to our philosophy.
 Our focus has always been to help you create amazing mobile apps using web technology and we believe that being compatible with the web is the right way to do it.
-This is why we're focusing 2017 on compiling your app for a device with Apache Cordova, deploying the same app onto the web as a Progressive Web App, and helping your choose the right app stack for your needs from the amazing collection of open source tools and frameworks available.
+This is why we're focusing 2017 on compiling your app for a device with Apache Cordova, deploying the same app onto the web as a Progressive Web App, and helping you choose the right app stack for your needs from the amazing collection of open source tools and frameworks available.

 ## App Stacks